 Regional Franchise Groups

 These exist in franchise hotbeds such as Atlanta, where the Southeast Franchise Forum (sefforum.com) can be a tremendous resource in learning about members’ brands and franchising in general.
 Check your area for similar groups, or call the IFA.

 These make fascinating reading, but don’t believe everything you read.
 Many are “seeded” with positive reviews of franchise brands (an ethical no-no, but a fact), as well as personal rants against brands.
 While these could provide a valuable perspective, use your own judgment in assessing their credibility and motives.

-The online resources listed here are only a starting point for your research on choosing the franchise brand that's best for you.
-Don't be seduced - or turned off - by what you find online.
-It's only a first step.
-Once you've done your research online, take the necessary next step and contact the franchisors you're interested in learning more about.
-Speak with real people - not only to find the answers to your business questions, but also to get a feel for the franchise organization, and how comfortable you feel with the people you meet as you move ahead in the franchise examination process.
+The online resources listed here are only a starting point for your research on choosing the franchise brand that’s best for you.
+Don’t be seduced — or turned off — by what you find online.
+It’s only a first step.
+Once you’ve done your online research, take the necessary next step and contact the franchisors you’re interested in learning more about.
+Speak with real people, including franchisees, not only to find the answers to your business questions, but also to get a feel for the franchise organization, and how comfortable you feel with the people you meet as you move ahead in the franchise exploration process.